 Note: The nova client is not maintained by Rackspace and should be considered software in development.

-To run python-novaclient you’ll need python 2.6 or later installed on your system.
+To run python-novaclient, you need python 2.6 or later installed on your system.
 You can run the client from either a desktop machine or from a remote system, like a Cloud Server.
 For initial testing you might create a fresh CentOS 6.3 or Ubuntu 11.04 server, but this is not required.

-The python installation will need to have the “setuptools” package installed as well.
+The python installation needs to have the “setuptools” package installed as well.
 This is installed by default on Mac OS X, and many Linux distributions provide packages to make setuptools easy to install.

-To run the nova client you’ll need to have access to your Rackspace Cloud account username and password.
+To run the nova client you need to have access to your Rackspace Cloud account username and password.

 The setuptools python package is required to run the installer for the nova client.
-If you’re running Mac OS X the setuptools package should already be installed (if not, see “Other Distributions” below for install instructions).
+If you’re running Mac OS X, the setuptools package should already be installed (if not, see “Other Distributions” below for installation instructions).

-Depending on your Linux distribution you can install setuptools through your package manager.
-Following are some install commands for various distributions:
+Depending on your Linux distribution, you can install setuptools through your package manager.
+Following are some installation commands for various distributions:

 Debian and Ubuntu